ACGaming/UniversalTweaks/README.md

 * Better Ignition: Enables ignition of entities by right-clicking instead of awkwardly lighting the block under them
 * Bow Infinity Remedy: Bows enchanted with Infinity no longer require arrows
 * Chunk Gen Limit: Limits maximum chunk generation per tick for improved server performance
+* Damage Tilt: Restores feature to tilt the camera when damaged
 * Dimension Unload: Unloads dimensions not in use to free up resources
 * Disable Animated Models: Improves model load times by removing Forge's animated models
 * Disable Audio Debug: Improves loading times by removing debug code for missing sounds and subtitles